Harshitat23/Leveraging-LLM-to-Build-a-Flask-based-Intelligent-FAQ-Assistant/README.md

 The assistant is pre-loaded with a knowledge base, which can be a structured file (JSON).
 The knowledge base can be updated periodically to keep the information current.

 **Dynamic Query Handling:**
 Using an LLM, the assistant processes and generates responses based on user queries.
 It can understand context, making it capable of delivering accurate and relevant answers.
+Handling instances where the LLM cannot provide a clear answer by giving a polite fallback response or suggesting related topics.

 **Flask Application:**
 1) Frontend